sandrohanea/echosharp/components/EchoSharp.AzureAI.SpeechServices/README.md

 ### 1. Fast Transcriptor

-The Fast Transcriptor is optimized for transcribing pre-recorded audio files (or integration with `EchoSharpRealtimeTranscriptor` and a custom voice activity detection component)
+The Fast Transcriptor is optimized for transcribing pre-recorded audio files (or integration with `EchoSharpRealtimeProcessor` and a custom voice activity detection component)

 ```csharp
 // Create configuration